YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Noise and Sweetspots

 with $P_{ex}(t) = |\braket{\mathcal{S}_{ex}(t)}|^2$.
 This results in an algebraic decay as a function of $t$ for our parameters.
-On the other hand for rotations in the $xy$-plane with no driving, $A=0$, and finite detuning, $\omega_S -\omega_D = \delta\omega_0 + x_{\omega}$, and using initial state $\ket{+X} = \frac{1}{\sqrt{2}}\left(\ket{\mathcal{S}_{ex}}+\ket{\mathcal{S}_{DS}}\right)$ we find,
+On the other hand, for rotations in the $xy$-plane with no driving, $A=0$, and finite detuning, $f_S -f_D = \delta f_0 + x_{f}$, and using initial state $\ket{+X} = \frac{1}{\sqrt{2}}\left(\ket{\mathcal{S}_{ex}}+\ket{\mathcal{S}_{DS}}\right)$ we find,

-which corresponds to an exponential decay with a decoherence time of $T_2 \approx 100$~nS.
+which corresponds to an exponential decay with a decoherence time of $T_2 \approx 100$~ns.
 The effect of these operations are shown in Fig.~\ref{fig:QubitOperation} (c, d) demonstrating the feasibility of Rabi pulses and Ramsey measurements for our operational parameters.

 In this analysis we have assumed that the charging energy, $U$, and gap, $\Delta$, are not susceptible to noise since they are material and geometry defined parameters.
-If present, noise on $U$ would linearly affect $\omega_S$, and $\Delta$ would effect both $\omega_S$ and $A$ through the rescallings in Eq.~(\ref{eq:Rescallings}).
+If present, noise on $U$ would linearly affect $f_S$, and $\Delta$ would effect both $f_S$ and $A$ through the rescallings in Eq.~(\ref{eq:Rescallings}).
+Additionally, in the above we have assumed that noise between different gates is uncorrelated.
+In realistic setups capacitive cross-talk between gates is common, which yield correlated noise between gates.
+Assuming that such correlation affect only neighboring gates, we find little effect as gates controlling $\Gamma_{L/R}$ and $t_d$ are separated by gates controlling $\xi_{L/R}$, which are unaffected by slow noise due to the particle-hole sweet-spot.
+Although the above estimates are obtained through the MGAL approximation, we consider them fairly accurate as $\sigma_{f_S}$ and $\sigma_A$ are spectral quantities, and should therefore compare to results from Numerical Renormalization Group.